HugoGresse/Ical2Api/README.md

 2. Events will be synced every 30 minutes.
 3. Query the API (see below)

+Interested by the service?
+Contact me at hugo.gresse@gmail.com

 ### TODO List:

 -   [ ] Front end to manage the ical list and organization